 To confirm the safe arrival of our students, an automated telephone Child Attendance messaging system is used.
-The telephone software generates a report at approximately 9:45 a.m. each morning.
-Any student who has not been indicated in the attendance system as being present prior to 9:45 a.m. will be included in the report.
-The system will automatically call the parents of students who are on the report.
+The telephone software generates a report at approximately 9:30 a.m. each morning.
+Any student who has not been indicated in the attendance system as being present prior to 9:30 a.m. will be included in the report.
+The system will automatically call the parents of the students who are on the report.
 Please Note: A student must physically be present in order for the attendance to be noted.
-Calling to indicate a student will be late will not prevent the system from calling if the student has not arrived prior to 9:45.
-We cannot change an attendance record until a student is physically in the building.
-When a student arrives after the 9:45 a.m. threshold, the student's parent will still receive a voice mail indicating the student is absent, but the attendance officer will make the change in the attendance system to indicate the late arrival as "late excused."
-It is not necessary for parents to call the office or the attendance hotline to indicate a student will be absent, unless a parent needs to request homework or wants to leave specific information.
+Calling to indicate a student will be late will not prevent the system from calling if the student has not arrived prior to 9:30 a.m.
+We cannot change an attendance record until a student if physically in the building.
+When a student arrives after the 9:30 a.m. threshold, the student's parent will still receive a voice mail indicating the student is absent, but the attendance officer will make the change in the attendance system to indicate the late arrival.
+It is no longer necessary for parents to call the office to indicate a student will be absent.
+Please send all attendance information to PV\attendance@dasd.org.
+A link to this attendance email can be found on our website.
 Please remember that a written or e-mailed absence excuse must be received in the office within three days of the absence.
-Please Note: Parents have three days to submit a written or e-mailed absence excuse.
+Please Note: Parents have three days to submit a written or e-mailed excuse.
 The attendance officer has three days after that to enter the excused absence into the system.
 Please give the attendance officer up to three days after submitting your absence note to change the attendance information.